pdx97/pdx97/README.md

 * 💻 I am a techie who loves to explore different technologies and tech stacks.
 My major fields of interests Include Machine Learning , Deep learning  and Computer Vision😀.

-* 📚  intrigued how technologies and its solutions are helping the world as well as the society and would really like to contribute my part to it.
+* 📚 I am intrigued how technologies and its solutions are helping the world as well as the society and would really like to contribute my part to it.

 * ⚡ Fun fact: Reading Comics,Playing Guitar are some of my hobbies🎸.